mogar/spot_micro/README.md

 # Spot Micro Experiments

-* docker-full: a ROS2 dockerfile for use on an RPi4
+* docker-full: a ROS2 Humble dockerfile for use on an RPi4
 * spot_ws: a ROS2 workspace containing all custom packages to control a Spot Micro

 ## Robot Hardware